 Developing a cover letter and resume that is clear and concise can be challenging.
 When sending a cover letter and resume to a company, the documents need to be tailored so that only relevant information is shared.
 The Career Services office recognizes the difficulty in creating a cover letter and resume that market all the experience and skills of an individual.
 Therefore, the center has developed the following resources and samples to create a resume that is effective.

 Interviews: Interviewing for employment can be a stressful and difficult process, especially if one has never interviewed or has not interviewed for a few years.
-That is why the Career Services office has developed some resources to use when preparing to interview.
+Check out the Interview Tips in "Freddy Falcon's Career Tool Kit."

 The Career Services office provides the opportunity for students to practice interviewing.
 Within the confines of a simulated interview, the staff can develop and ask real interview questions and then critique the student.
 This process can educate and prepare the student in a practical and safe environment.
 Simply contact Career Services to set up a day and time!